MeaveE/Assignment2/readme.md

 # Sea Based Shooting Game

+##Tech
+This game was made in Unity with C# with Visual studios.
+The Graphics and sprites were designed and sketched in Krita an open source drawing programme.

+##The Team
+Me, myself and I coded, drew and sourced all the materials required for this game.

 ## Plot

 After the jellyFish Bloom of 2011 scientist began to create a species of fish that could be